paulkarpenko/us-code-ui/uscode/title-20-education/chapter-072-museum-and-library-services.md

 (1) **In general** — The Director shall establish procedures for reviewing and evaluating arrangements described in subsection (a) entered into under this subchapter.

-(2) **Grant distribution** — In awarding grants, the Director shall take into consideration the equitable distribution of grants to museums of various types and sizes and to different geographic areas of the United States 11 So in original.
-Probably should be followed by a period.
+(2) **Grant distribution** — In awarding grants, the Director shall take into consideration the equitable distribution of grants to museums of various types and sizes and to different geographic areas of the United States.

 (3) **Applications for technical assistance**